encircled/Joiner/README.md

 import cz.encircled.joiner.kotlin.JoinerKtQueryBuilder.from
 ```

-In some cases, it might be more convenient to avoid direct imports, especially due to autocompletion in IDEA.
-For
+In some cases, it might be more convenient to avoid direct imports, especially due to IntelliJ IDEA's autocompletion, such as when a class contains many queries.
-instance, when a class has a lot of queries.
-It can be done by implementing
-interface `cz.encircled.joiner.kotlin.JoinOps` like `class YourRepository : JoinOps { ... }`
+This can be achieved by implementing the `cz.encircled.joiner.kotlin.JoinOps` interface, like so: `class YourRepository : JoinOps { ... }`

 ## Reactive API

 ### Project Reactor

-Joiner provides reactive API (currently Project Reactor) by using Hibernate Reactive under the hood.
+Joiner provides a reactive API (currently based on Project Reactor) by utilizing Hibernate Reactive under the hood.

-Reactive API is available via `cz.encircled.joiner.reactive.ReactorJoiner` class, providing flux/mono functions for
+The reactive API is available through the `cz.encircled.joiner.reactive.ReactorJoiner` class, offering Flux/Mono functions for insert and search operations.
-insert and search operations.
-See full demo app in the `example` folder
+A full demo app can be found in the `example` folder.

-Sample queries, executed in a single DB transaction:
+Sample queries, executed within a single database transaction:

 ```kotlin
 /**